PETG temperature considerations: Nozzle temperature, heated bed & cooling

 PETG has many advantages, but a high level of temperature resistance is not one of them.
 In fact, with a glass transition temperature of around 80 °C, PETG is only slightly better than PLA at maintaining rigidity at higher temperatures.
 In other words, you don’t want to leave PETG parts in very warm environments, as they might soften up and lose their functionality.
 That being said, it will take some serious heat for PETG to turn fully liquid: the plastic has a melting point of around 210 °C.

 So 3D printed PETG parts are only fractionally more heat-resistant than PLA parts.
 However, this doesn’t mean that PETG filament can be printed at very low temperatures like PLA.
 In fact, the ideal printing temperature for PETG is closer to what you would use for ABS, a plastic with excellent thermal resistance.
-The following section explains how to adjust your 3D printer’s temperature settings to get good results when using PETG.

 3D printing software applications usually have printing profiles for different 3D printing materials, including PETG, that contain preset parameters suitable for the particular 3D printer filament.
 Nonetheless, it is useful to become familiar with the ideal PETG temperature settings in order to understand exactly what your 3D printer is doing (and to be able to fine-tune the settings whenever print quality issues occur).

-PETG 3D printing temperature
+PETG 3D Printing Temperature

 Using the right 3D printer nozzle temperature is vital for getting good prints.
 Too low a temperature will cause under-extrusion and potential jamming, while too high can cause oozing and stringing, with filament leaking onto areas it isn’t supposed to go.